CSCI 100 Introduction to Computing Technology

 Exams:

-There will be four exams and a final.
-Each exam and the final will contribute 15% toward your grade.
+There will be four exams and a web project.
+Each exam will count 15% and the web project will contribute 20% toward your grade.

 Projects:

 The projects are an integral part of the course, since this is where most of the learning will take place.
-They are to be done as specified in your text, and any printouts that you are directed to produce should be printed, collected, and turned in by the date that they are due.
+They are to be done as specified in your text, and any PDF printouts that you are directed to produce should be printed, collected, and turned in via Blackboard on the day that they are due.
 There are a few exercises where nothing is specified to be printed out, or where you do a lot of work after the last printout.
 In this case, print out the last item you were working with in the tutorial and hand that in as well.
+If you have any question what to turn in, just ask!
+Projects contribute 20% towards your final grade.

 Grade Computation: